log-ufpb/qr/docs/src/git-github/Git.md

 ## Installation

-To be able to use Git on your computer, [install](https://www.atlassian.com/git/tutorials/install-git) the Git *command line interface* (CLI).
+To be able to use Git on your computer, [install](https://www.atlassian.com/git/tutorials/install-git) the Git *command-line interface* (CLI).

 ## Basic Commands